mlip-cmu/s2023/assignments/research_project.md

 * A **literature survey** on a specific topic, including surveys of academic literature and surveys of grey literature.
 Surveys should follow a principled approach and synthesize new insights.
 * A **replication study** of a different study in the field.
 This can be an exact replication or a conceptual replication that varies aspects of the original study.

+The study should aim to provide some insights for a clear research question.
+A pure opinion paper, essay paper, or tool paper without any evaluation or evidence is not in scope.

-Given the short time frame of this project, we do not expect a fully complete study.
-The outcome should be a self-contained paper and corresponding presentation that motivates the work, describes the research questions, the state of the art, gives an overview of the study design, and possibly preliminary results.
-For more empirical work, a description and justification of a study with very preliminary results or even without results is acceptable -- if you do not have results, include a section "Expected Outcomes" that describes what you would expect if you had more time.
-For a survey or replication study, we expect some preliminary results at least.
+Given the short time frame of this project, we do not expect a fully complete study, but we do expect at least some preliminary results.
+For example, when planning an interview study, the paper should contain the methods section fleshed out and some results from at least two pilot interviews.

+The submission should be a self-contained paper and corresponding presentation that motivates the work, describes the research questions, outlines the state of the art, gives an overview of the study design, and presents some preliminary results.
+For more empirical work, a description and justification of a study with very preliminary results or even without full results is acceptable.
+For a literature survey, we expect at least a partial overview of the relevant publications with synthesized insights.

+We encourage research projects that align with your research outside of class.
+Ideally, the project aligns with research that you are doing right now anyway.
+You may reuse parts of other papers you wrote before the start of this semester as long as there is at least 30% new content and you indicate what is new.

 If you are interested, the instructors are happy to work with you beyond the end of the semester on this project to submit it for publication.